 • Single-Stage Snow Blowers for Light Snowfall

-If you have a small driveway and light snowfall is commonplace in your area, a single-stage snow blower is a commendable choice.
+Light snowfall is commonplace in your area if you have a small driveway.
 The Briggs & Stratton 1696619 is an exemplary choice in this category.
 One of the salient features of this model is its electric start, easing the initiation process.

 Measuring at an 18-inch clearing width, it’s designed to swiftly clear light snow.
 To gain detailed insights on single-stage snow blowers, The University of Alaska’s Cooperative Extension Service provides a comprehensive resource.